kumpan/unikorn/content/web/2020-06-24-requirements.md

 ---
-shorttitle: Requirements
+shorttitle: Website Requirements
-shortdesc: Then adding the proper requirements for your developers, so that they know what you want and how they can do their absolute best work.
+shortdesc: We help you writing up proper requirements for your developers, so that they know what you want and how they can do their absolute best work.
   Because you want not only the latest technology, but also the fastest and with all the extra SEO trimmings.
-title: Requirements
+title: Website Requirement Services
-description: Requirements
+description: Unikorn helps you with writing the best possible website requirements for your new shiny web.
+Let us help you shine!
-canonical: /web/requirements
+canonical: /web/website-requirements
 icon:
-  src: ../assets/requirements.svg
+  src: ../assets/requirement.svg
-  alt: Web Requirements
+  alt: Website Requirements
 hero:
-  heading: Web Requirements
+  heading: Website Requirements
-  preamble: Requirements for a magic web place where Unikorns live
+  preamble: "Magic in - magic out is our motto.
+We write magical website
+    requirements for your developers, so that they know how to build your new sparkling and user-friendly website that will delight both search engines and end-users.   "
-  buttonlink: /about/
+  buttonlink: /contact
-  button: Let's talk!
+  button: Let's talk shiny webs!
   featured_image:
     src: ../assets/error-404-monochrome.svg
     alt: Web requirements